VanAdcox/ImgToAscii/README.md

 Simple script to convert image files into ANSI Colored ASCII art (Make sure your terminal supports ANSI Color!)

+Not all image encoding is currently supported but most popular formats of png, jpg, or webp work.

 Example code:
 ```python
 Import Colors, ASCII_Image